A displeased woman with the Spotify logo emphasising UK independent artists facing Spotify boycott decision in 2026

 How it works: Leave Spotify, whilst still maintaining a presence on platforms you consider more ethical.
 Accept lower reach in exchange for your values alignment.

 Real AUS example: Indie rock band that left Spotify in August 2025.
-They had 12,000 monthly listeners there.
-Now they remain on Tidal, Apple Music, Bandcamp, and YouTube Music.
+Before they left, they were sitting at around 12,000 monthly Spotify listeners.
+These days they’re spread across Tidal, Apple Music, Bandcamp, and YouTube Music instead.
 They lost about 40% of their streaming audience initially, not everyone migrated, loads of people just stopped listening because Spotify is where they live.
 But Bandcamp sales increased threefold because fans who genuinely cared made the effort to support them properly.
 Plus, media coverage from the boycott decision, The Guardian and NME both covered it, which brought new attention.

 Six months post-boycott economics: Streaming revenue from Apple Music plus Tidal sits at around £180 monthly, down from £250 monthly pre-boycott.
 But, Bandcamp revenue has jumped to £420 monthly from £140 monthly before.
 Net change: up £90 monthly, plus they’re values-aligned now.